 Known locally as the "Queen of the Moorlands", the busy market town of Leek has a population of 20,000 and is situated in the beautiful Staffordshire Moorlands.
 Leek was voted runner up in the Telegraph's 2013 best high street competition due to the great mix of independent and national shops, as well as the thriving weekly indoor and outdoor markets on Wednesday, Friday and Saturday and the monthly Fine Food market.The very popular Totally Locally market is also held in the town centre on the first Sunday of each month, selling a range of crafts and gifts.
-We are a Fairtrade Town and have recently been re-accredited Fairtrade Town status.

 The Town Council is made up of twelve councillors who are elected to office every four years.
 At the helm of the council is the Leek Town Mayor who is appointed for a twelve- month term.
 The current Mayor is Cllr.
 Ben Emery and the Deputy Mayor is Cllr.
 Rebecca Done.